zedalert/ubnt-cloudflared/README.md

 Addationally you can compress binary with [upx](https://github.com/upx/upx/) to save extra space.

 ### Maintenance
 During installation process partial config backup is created.
-You can disable cloudflared service at any time by just simply tiping in root shell:
+You can disable cloudflared service at any time by just simply typing in root shell:
 ```sh
 /config/scritps/cloudflared/setup.sh disable
 ```
-After that all settings will be restored to original ones before installation, at the same time all installation files and binary are keept in `/config/scritps/cloudflared` dir (considering you didn't remove these files).
-So at any time you can enable service again by tiping:
+After that all settings will be restored to original ones before installation, at the same time all installation files and binary are keept in `/config/scritps/cloudflared` directory (considering you didn't remove these files).
+So at any time you can enable service again by typing:
 ```sh
 /config/scritps/cloudflared/setup.sh enable
 ```